felixfan/felixfan.github.io/_posts/2014-05-12-FinCal-example-0.6.md

 Example 17 Computing Bank discount yield
 -----------------------------------------------
+{% include JB/setup %}
 Calculate the bank discount yield for a T-hill priced at $9,850, with a face value of $10,000 and 120 days until maturity.

 ```r
 bdy(d=150,f=10000,t=120)